c-blake/cligen/README.md

 Commands return integer codes to operating systems to indicate exit status (only the lowest order byte is significant on many OSes).
 Conventionally, zero status indicates a successful exit.
-If the return type of the proc wrapped by dispatch is int or convertible to int then that value will be propagated to become the exit code.
-Otherwise the return of the wrapped proc is discarded.
+If the return type of the proc wrapped by dispatch is int (or convertible to int) then that value will be propagated to become the exit code.
+Otherwise the return of the wrapped proc is discarded unless ``echoResult=true`` is passed in which case the result is printed as long as there is a type to string/``$`` converter in scope.
 Command-line syntax errors cause programs to exit with status 1 and print a help message.

 More Motivation
 ===============